poolejosh/Roguelike/README.md

 Yes, I agree it is not much of a game, much less a roguelike.
 However, that was my original idea when creating it.
 I made this sophmore year of college with very little python and general software development experience.
 I just thought it was cool so I put it here.

+All of the sprites were made by hand by me in MS Paint in case you were wondering.

 ## About Me

 - Josh Poole